PolicyStat/terrarium/README.md

 ## The Problem Terrarium Solves

-Pip and virtualenv are awesome, but pip is not designed to allow consistent and reproducable updates of existing environments.
+Pip and virtualenv are awesome, but pip is not designed to allow consistent and reproducible updates of existing environments.
 Pip is also a general installation tool, meaning that it's not near as fast as shipping around compressed source code.
 This means that even if you have well-made requirements files, your pip-based deploys are either